nmwsharp/geometry-central/docs/docs/surface/surface_mesh/delta_complex.md

 ## Software support

 The halfedge mesh class in geometry central is explicitly designed to ensure support for $\Delta$-complexes, rather than just simplicial complexes.
-Mostly, this is a natural consequence of the halfedge mesh formulation, but special care is needed for a few operations like [mutations](mutation.md) and [serialization](io.md).
+Mostly, this is a natural consequence of the halfedge mesh formulation, but special care is needed for a few operations like [mutations](mutation.md) and [automatically written to file](/surface/utilities/io/#rich-surface-mesh-data).
 Wherever relevant, the API will note its special properties with respect to $\Delta$-complexes.